 Global Honors is the interdisciplinary campus honors program at UW Tacoma.
 It provides highly motivated students an enriched and sophisticated understanding of the world and their place within it at a time when global interactions are transforming the planet.
-Students may opt to pursue a Minor in Global Engagement and can earn the highly valuable honors distinction on their transcripts by completing the full Global Scholar pathway.
-Two alternative pathways are also available with fewer credits, culminating in certification in Global Leadership or Global Citizenship.
+Students may opt to pursue a Minor in Global Engagement and earn the highly valuable honors distinction on their transcripts.
+Students may also consider two alternative pathways with fewer credits, culminating in certification in Global Leadership or Global Citizenship.

 To learn more about the meaning and purpose of 'honors', check out the National Collegiate Honors Council (NCHC) website here.

-2. What are the benefits of the honors cohort model?
+2. What are the benefits of joining the Global Honors program?

-Global Honors classes are discussion-oriented and typically contain 12-18 students.
+Global Honors classes are taught seminar style and capped at 20 students per class.
 The small class size promotes a high level of engagement and a sense of community among the Program's students and faculty.
 Global Honors students repeatedly cite the learning environment as one of the best aspects of the program.

-Additionally, Global Honors students receive individualized attention from the Program Administrator and Director relating to their academic interests and resources such as internships, scholarships, research opportunities, conferences, and study abroad programs.
+Additionally, Global Honors students receive individualized attention from the Assistant Director and Associate Vice Chancellor relating to their academic interests and resources such as internships, scholarships, research opportunities, conferences, and study abroad programs.